jgilik/gitzebo/README.rst

 It is ideal for creating, managing, and sharing git repositories among small groups of developers.

+Quality Warning
+^^^^^^^^^^^^^^^

+gitzebo is under development.
+This means that a bare minimum of functionality is available, and it likely contains bugs.

+The following features are planned, but missing:

+* password changes
+* pagination
+* ``gitzebo-generate-conf`` utility to generate configuration templates

+Please don't run gitzebo in production without changing the admin password!

 Where Does gitzebo Run?
 -----------------------